karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 # **Types of Instruments**

-The OpenTelemetry specification provides 6 types of ``Instruments`` that we can capture ``Measurements`` with.
+The OpenTelemetry specification provides 6 types of instruments that we can capture measurements with.

-This 6 types of ``Instruments`` can be grouped into two categories: synchronous and asynchronous.
+This 6 types of instruments can be grouped into two categories: synchronous and asynchronous.

 - ## **Counter**